Year 4 Curriculum Overview

 During dance lessons children will create their own Bollywood dance production which they will perform to their parents at the end of the topic.
 Pupils will also learn about the Indian culture and lifestyles of people that live there, tasting authentic Indian foods and learning about various types of clothing and traditions.
 Pupils will have the chance to use Batik paints in order to create their own authentic Indian artwork.

-In Literacy the pupils will also be studying stories from other cultures.
+In English, the pupils will also be studying stories from other cultures.
 These stories will consist of what it is like to live in India and Asia through popular culture and historical settings.
-Children will write their own
+Children will write their own, thinking about how choice of vocabulary can help our reader understand about their way of life.

 Water, Water Everywhere